 Create an inviting website for your business and attract new customers—and increase engagement with your website—through social media, including Facebook, Instagram, and Twitter.
 You should also consider joining your local business group as well as organizations that can help you learn more about your particular line of pet business.
-Take every opportunity to network and market yourself.

 8. Work for Someone Else First